TobiasSekan/DailyKanji/Documentation/Roadmap.md

   * use this counter to calculate count of same tests
   * use this count to order bottom test table
 * Add option to deactivate error highlight
-* Add option to deactivate check for new version on start-up

 ## Version 1.0
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"